unicode-org/icu4x/ffi/diplomat/js/docs/source/properties_iter_ffi.rst

         If the iterator is out of items, ``done`` will be true

-.. js:class:: CodePointRangeIteratorResult
+.. js:class:: ICU4XCodePointRangeIteratorResult

-    Result of a single iteration of :js:class:`CodePointRangeIterator`.
+    Result of a single iteration of :js:class:`ICU4XCodePointRangeIterator`.
 Logically can be considered to be an ``Option<RangeInclusive<u32>>``,

     ``start`` and ``end`` represent an inclusive range of code points start, end, and ``done`` will be true if the iterator has already finished.
 The last contentful iteration will NOT produce a range done=true, in other words ``start`` and ``end`` are useful values if and only if ``done=false``.